AndreaBlengino/baypy/examples/salary/README.md

 data = pd.read_csv(r'data.csv')
 ```

-Setting-up a linear regression model, using non-informative priors for
+Set-up a linear regression model, considering *YearsExperience* as the
+regressor and *Salary* as the response variable.
-regressors and variance:
+Using non-informative priors for regressors and variance:

 ```python
 import baypy as bp